 June 23, 2025, 5:57 am | Read time: 3 minutes

-Wi-Fi calls allow phone conversations over the Internet when mobile reception is poor.
+Wi-Fi calls enable phone conversations over the Internet when mobile reception is poor.
 The technology uses VoIP, is automatically selected, and is free in many contract plans.
-However, some calls cannot be made using Wi-Fi calls.
+However, some calls cannot be made via Wi-Fi calls.

 Poor reception often makes phone calls a test of patience.
-But there’s a solution: Wi-Fi calls allow phone conversations over the internet when the mobile network fails.
+But there is a solution: Wi-Fi calls allow phone conversations over the Internet when the mobile network fails.
 How do Wi-Fi calls work, and what requirements must be met?
 This article provides an overview of the technology and its usage possibilities.

 What Are Wi-Fi Calls?

-Wi-Fi calls are phone conversations conducted over the internet via VoIP (Voice over Internet Protocol) instead of the mobile network.
+Wi-Fi calls are phone conversations conducted over the Internet via VoIP (Voice over Internet Protocol) rather than the mobile network.
 This technology is already known from applications such as Skype, which was discontinued in May, and is also used by Deutsche Telekom for landline connections.
-With Wi-Fi calls, the phone automatically decides whether the call should go through the mobile network or Wi-Fi, depending on the current reception quality.
+With Wi-Fi calls, the phone automatically decides whether the call should take place over the mobile network or Wi-Fi, depending on the current reception quality.

-Read also: The Difference Between WLAN and Wi-Fi
+Read also: The difference between Wi-Fi and WiFi

 Requirements for Wi-Fi Calls